 - 1 plum tomato, seeded and chopped

 - Preheat oven to 375°.
-Line the bottom and sides of a greased 15x10x1-in. baking pan with parchment paper; grease the paper and set aside.
+Line bottom and sides of a greased 15x10x1-in. pan with parchment paper; grease paper.

-- In a small bowl, beat cream cheese and milk until smooth.
-Beat in 1/4 cup Parmesan cheese and flour until blended.
+- Beat cream cheese until soft; gradually beat in milk.
+Beat in 1/4 cup Parmesan cheese and flour.
 In a large bowl, beat eggs until blended.
 Add cream cheese mixture; mix well.
 Pour into prepared pan.
 Bake until set, 20-25 minutes.

 - Meanwhile, in a large skillet, heat oil over medium-high heat; saute pepper, mushrooms and onion until crisp-tender, 3-4 minutes.
 Stir in 1 teaspoon Italian seasoning.
 Keep warm.